 The much-beloved intramural program is a mainstay of extracurricular life in Annapolis, with more than 50 percent of the student body participating.
 Every member of the Polity—including students, faculty, and staff members—are automatically sorted into one of the college’s five intramural teams: the Druids, Greenwaves, Guardians, Hustlers, and Spartans.
 (It’s not quite as Hogwarts-y as it seems.)
 Participation is voluntary, and alumni, parents, and siblings are welcome to play.
 Emphasis is placed on teamwork and friendly competition, and the communication and interpersonal skills developed through the sports are considered an extension of the work started in seminar.
 Sports include soccer, Athenian reasonball (it’s a Johnnie thing … ), basketball, volleyball, Ultimate Frisbee, netball, and handball, though offerings can change by year.
 Loyalty to your team is a big thing around here—just ask the alumni.

 While all women and non-cisgendered members of the Polity are welcome to participate in the intramural program (and many do), they are also able to play and compete in Kunai.
-The league, named for an Ancient Greek word referring to the hellhounds in Homer’s or to the Bachhants in Aeschylus’ works, offers soccer, netball, volleyball, basketball, and more.
+The league, named for an Ancient Greek word referring to the hellhounds in the works of Homer, offers soccer, netball, volleyball, basketball, and more.
 Kunai is home to both friendly and fierce competition.

 Johnnie Rae-Ann Clement describes the league this way: “The Ancient Greek word κυναι simply means dog, but we take it to mean much more.
 We describe ourselves as bold, brazen, and beautiful.
 We are dedicated to creating a healthy and fun environment where [we] can learn to play sports and grow as athletes.
 It might sound like a kind of kumbaya thing, and that’s because it is.
 We are a group, a unit, a family, a pack of hellhounds.”